EnterpriseDB/tpa/docs/platform-docker.md

 Other arguments to `docker run`'s `--security-opts` are also accepted, e.g.
 SELinux user and role.

+#### Linux capabilities flags

+tpaexec exposes Docker's control over Linux capabilities flags with the `docker_cap_add` list variable, which may be set per-container or in `instance_defaults`.
+See `man capabilities`, the `docker run` documentation and the documentation for the Ansible `docker_containers` module for details on capabilities flags.

+Docker's `--cap-drop` is also supported via the `docker_cap_drop` list.

+For example, to run a container as unprivileged, but give it the ability to modify the system clock, you might write:

+    instance_defaults:
+      privileged: false
+      docker_cap_add:
+        - sys_time
+      docker_cap_drop:
+        - all

 ### Docker storage configuration

 **Caution**: The default Docker configuration on many hosts uses